-The size of information in the computer is measured in kilobytes, megabytes, and gigabytes.
-In this section, we'll look at common sizes you would see in real life.
+The size of information in the computer is measured in kilobytes, megabytes, gigabytes, and terabytes.
+In this section, we'll look at common sizes you would see in real life and learn how to reason about various numbers of bytes.

 One megabyte is about 1 million bytes (or about 1000 kilobytes).
 An MP3 audio file of a few minutes or a 10 million pixel image from a digital camera would typically take up few megabytes.
 The rule of thumb for MP3 audio is that 1 minute of audio takes up about 1 megabyte.
 Audio and image and video data typically stored in "compressed" form, MP3 being an example.
 We'll talk about how compression works later.
 A data CD disk stores about 700 MB.
 The audio on a CD is not compressed, which is why it takes so much more space than the MP3.
 The series of bits are represented as spiral path of tiny pits in the silver material in the disk.
 Imagine that each pit is interpreted as a 0, and the lack of a pit is a 1 as the spiral sequence is read.
 Fun fact: the whole spiral on a CD is over 5km long.

 One terabyte (TB) is about 1000 gigabytes, or roughly 1 trillion bytes.
-You can buy 1 TB and 2 TB hard drives today, so we are just beginning the time when this term comes in to common use.
+You can buy 4 TB hard drives today, so we are beginning the time when this term comes in to common use.
 Gigabyte used to be an exotic term too, until Moore's law made it common.

-You should be comfortable doing simple arithmetic to figure MB / GB sizes, just as you should be able to do basic computations with inches and pounds (or meters and kilos).
+You should be comfortable doing simple arithmetic to figure MB / GB sizes, just as you should be able to do basic computations with second, miles, kilos and so forth.

 |Alice has 100 small images, each of which is 500 KB.
 How much space do they take up overall in MB?|